 When Depression Is A Factor In Your Loneliness And Social Problems

-Some people who are lonely or shy or struggling with social situations also feel depressed.
+Some people who are lonely, shy, or socially awkward also feel depressed.
 This article will give a brief overview of depression, and then focus on how it affects socializing.
 Of course, this is a big topic, so it won't cover everything.
-If you have more severe depression you may need to see a doctor or a therapist to get additional support.
+If you have more severe depression you'll likely need to see a doctor or a therapist to get additional support.

 Causes of depression

-More often depression develops in response to problems in a person's life.
-If someone has real issues they're struggling with, it's only reasonable that they might become sad and hopeless in the face of them.
-Also, if someone is going through a naturally stressful transition (e.g., moving, starting college, ending a relationship) they may become down temporarily and then start to feel better as they adjust to their new circumstances.
+More often depression develops in response to legitimate problems in a person's life.
+If someone has real issues they're struggling with it's only reasonable they might become sad and hopeless in the face of them.
+Also, if someone's going through a naturally stressful transition (e.g., moving cities, starting college, ending a relationship) they may become down temporarily and then start to feel better as they adjust to their new circumstances.

 The relationship of depression with social problems

 When someone is depressed, and they're also struggling socially, there are a few basic background stories they can have:

 - Some people's depression seems to be a direct result of their social problems.
-They were fine before, but have become sad and hopeless in the face of being isolated, rejected, or too scared to try to connect with others.
+They were fine before, but have become dejected and pessimistic due to being isolated, rejected, or too scared to try to connect with others.

-- Other people become depressed for another reason, but once it sets in the symptoms started sabotaging with their social life.
-Their social capacities could have been behind to begin with, and now are really compromised.
+- Other people become depressed for another reason, but once it sets in the symptoms start sabotaging their social life.
+Their social skills could have been behind to begin with, and now are really shaky.
 There are also people who report being confident and outgoing in the past, but they lost it all once their mood took a turn for the worse.

-- You'll also get situations that are a mix of the two scenarios above, where someone was having social issues, and also dealing with other negative events in their life, and the two problems exacerbated each other.
+- You'll also get situations that are a mix of the above two points, where someone was having social issues, and also dealing with other difficult life events, and the problems fed into each other.